CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/scenario-management-view.md

 # Scenario Management View

-From this view it is possible to create a new scenario as well as work on previously created ones.
+From this view, it is possible to create a new scenario as well as work on previously created ones.
 You can also filter them by their status.

 ![Bulk Changes on Bills of Materials Scenario Management View](./media/bulk-changes-of-bom/1.png.jpg)